Auto-Vocabulary Semantic Segmentation: Method

-\boldparagraph{Caption Generation.} The next step involves turning clustered, denoised and enhanced BLIP embeddings into text.
-The BLIP text decoder is a Transformer architecture capable of processing unordered sets of embeddings of arbitrary size.
-We leverage this feature and feed flattened subsets of patch embeddings, each corresponding to a cluster, to the BLIP text decoder.
+\boldparagraph{Cluster Denoising.} To further improve the locality and semantic meaningfulness of clustered feature representations, we apply a Conditional Random Field (CRF)~\cite{crf} and majority filter.
+CRF is a discriminative statistical method that is used to denoise predictions based on local interactions between them.
+In our case, the predictions are a 2D grid of cluster assignment probabilities of the image patches.
+Our implementation is specifically tailored for refining 2D segmentation map, using a mean field approximation with a convolutional approach to iteratively adjust the probability distributions of each image patch's cluster indices.
+In the pairwise potentials, we use a Gaussian filter to ensure spatial smoothness and consistency in the segmentation.
+The application of the CRF yields embeddings which are less noisy and more cohesive than the original aligned $k$-means result.
+To address remaining noise in the embeddings, a neighborhood majority filter is applied as a final step.
+For each image patch, we consider the set of patches $\mathcal{N}(i, j)$ in its square neighborhood: $\mathcal{N}(i, j) = \{(i + \delta_i, j + \delta_j) \, | \, \delta_i, \delta_j \in \{-1, 0, 1\}\}$.
+The mode value from the cluster indices in that neighborhood is calculated and assigned as the new index of the central patch: This step is applied recursively until convergence or 8 times at most.
+In the supplementary material, we visualize the effect of each step on the embeddings.\\ \boldparagraph{Captioning.} The next step involves turning clustered, denoised and enhanced embeddings into text.
+The BLIP text decoder is a transformer architecture capable of processing unordered sets of embeddings of arbitrary size.
+We leverage this feature and feed flattened subsets of patch embeddings, each corresponding to a cluster, to the text decoder.
 Spatial information is preserved due to the presence of positional embeddings added in the clustering step.
-With this technique, our method essentially iterates over semantic categories captured by clusters and represented by BLIP embeddings.
-To the best of our knowledge, we are the first to use the text decoder in this manner, enabling local captioning for which it was never specifically trained.
-The caption generation is stochastic, with different object namings appearing in the captions depending on random initialization.
-To obtain a rich, unbiased and diverse set of object names, we regenerate captions with each embedding multiple times in caption generation \textit{cycles}.
+With this technique, our method essentially infers semantic categories captured by clusters and represented by BLIP embeddings.
+To the best of our knowledge, we are the first to use the text decoder in this manner, enabling local captioning without specifically training for it.
+The caption generation is stochastic, with different object namings appearing in the captions depending on initialization.
+To obtain a rich, unbiased and diverse set of object names, we regenerate captions with each embedding with multiple inference \textit{cycles}.\\ \boldparagraph{Caption Filtering.} The captions generated in the previous step are sentences in natural language.
+For our task, we are only interested in the class names present in each sentence.
+To obtain these, we filter the sentence down to relevant class names by extracting all nouns using part-of-speech labels for each word in the caption.
+Nouns are kept and converted into their singular form through lemmatization.
+We collect all nouns generated by different clusters and cycles into one target vocabulary and remove any duplicates, as well as nouns which do not appear in the WordNet dictionary.